ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 # Client-RS Communication # {#c-rs-comm}

 This section describes the exchange between C and RS, including the execution of the EDHOC protocol and the uploading of the access token from C to RS.
-The alternative workflow, where AS uploads the access token directly to RS, is described in {{I-D.ietf-ace-workflow-and-params}}.
+An alternative workflow, where AS uploads the access token directly to RS, is defined in {{I-D.ietf-ace-workflow-and-params}}.

 C and RS run the EDHOC protocol (see {{edhoc-exec}}), and C uploads the access token in an EAD field (see {{AT-in-EAD}}) of an EDHOC message.
 Once successfully completed the EDHOC session, C and RS derive an OSCORE Security Context (see {{oscore-security-context}}).
-After that, OSCORE is used for protecting communications when C accesses resources at RS, as per the access rights specified in the access token (see {{access-rights-verif}}).
+After that, OSCORE is used for protecting communications when C accesses resources at RS, as per the authorization information indicated in the access token (see {{access-rights-verif}}).

-Detailed examples are given in {{examples}}.
+Detailed examples are shown in {{examples}}.

 ## EAD items for Access Token and Session Identifier {#AT-in-EAD}